sunfounder/piarm/docs/source/preparation/set_up_your_raspberry_pi.rst

 1 \* Mouse         1 \* Keyboard
 ================== =========================

-1. Insert the SD card you��ve set up with Raspberry Pi OS into the micro SD card slot on the underside of your Raspberry Pi.
+1. Insert the SD card you’ve set up with Raspberry Pi OS into the micro SD card slot on the underside of your Raspberry Pi.

 #.
 Plug in the Mouse and Keyboard.

 #.
-Connect the screen to Raspberry Pi��s HDMI port and make sure your screen is plugged into a wall socket and switched on.
+Connect the screen to Raspberry Pi’s HDMI port and make sure your screen is plugged into a wall socket and switched on.

     .. note::